Dense Breast Tissue: How It Affects Early Detection and Your Risk of Getting Breast Cancer

 Additional Screening Options

-Since dense breasts make it harder to detect breast cancer with a mammogram, supplemental screening exams can be considered.
+Since dense breasts make it harder to detect breast cancer with a mammogram, additional screening exams can be considered.
 The following three types of supplemental screening exams allow radiologists a deeper look at dense breast tissue to more accurately determine the possibility of underlying cancer:

 Insurance coverage for these additional screening options varies, so contact your insurance provider.